 The new Spark logo has the ability to function as a standalone graphic device, appearing across train livery, stations and digital platforms.
 In these instances, the star can rotate and lengthen to become a navigational device, pointing between city destinations.
 According to a DesignStudio press release, the spark is “the literal and metaphorical north star of the brand”.

 A number of collaborators have contributed to the project.
-Type designers Leo Field and Luke Prowse worked on developing the bespoke wordmark, which is lowercase once more after a period of capitalisation.
-New headline typography, La Pontaise, was chosen for its elegance, warmth and high contrast characters, while the supporting ABC social features “subtle details” to complement La Pontaise.
+The bespoke workmark, based on the La Pontaise Champion by Or Type, was customised by DesignStudio in collaboration with type designers Leo field and Luke Prowse.
+The logotype is now lowercase once more after a period of capitalisation.
 The colour palette combines notes from Eurostar and Thalys’ identities.
 The primary colours are a brightened blue and navy supported by six secondary colours inspired by “the diversity and vibrancy of Europe”, according to the press release.

 Additionally, seven illustrators, from each of Eurostar Group’s five countries, have contributed to a suite of illustrations depicting city scenes in a range of styles.
 Jean Leblanc, Avalon Nuovo, Jordan Robertson, Alice Des, Fagostudio, Vanessa Van Meerhaeghe and Matt Saunders are the illustrators on the project.